kingxiee/Git-practice/README.md

 # Git-practice
-This is my first git and github class with
+This is my first git and github practice